MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/grant-identity-to-nonpackaged-apps.md

 }
 ```

-## Sample
+## Sample app

 See the [SparsePackages](https://github.com/microsoft/AppModelSamples/tree/master/Samples/SparsePackages) sample for a fully functional sample app that demonstrates how to grant package identity to a desktop app using a package with external location.
-More information about building and running the sample is provided in [this blog post](https://blogs.windows.com/windowsdeveloper/2019/10/29/identity-registration-and-activation-of-unpackaged-win32-apps/#HBMFEM843XORqOWx.97).
+More information about building and running the sample is provided in the blog post [Identity, Registration and Activation of Non-packaged Win32 Apps](https://blogs.windows.com/windowsdeveloper/2019/10/29/identity-registration-and-activation-of-non-packaged-win32-apps/).

 This sample includes the following: